signalfx/gdi-specification/specification/semantic_conventions.md

 For each `allocation` sample:

-- value of type `int64` must be set to allocation size in bytes
+- value of type `int64` must be set to a value that allows for comparing relative weights of the allocations, such as allocation size in bytes

 For each `cpu` sample: